About Ian

 Recognition has also come from across the pond for Ian.
 He changed styles again and joined the Los Angeles based Leslie Paula Salsa band for a European tour in June 2004.
 They returned in December 2004 to play at the Pizza Express in London’s Soho and some other major venues in the UK.
 In March 2005 new heights were reached when Leslie sold out Ronnie Scotts for a whole week, with Ian again called up.
 With all the talent available to them in Los Angeles – the heart of Latin Salsa, it was a great honour for Ian to be asked to play for them at Ronnie Scotts.

-Another great highlight was a tour of Europe in 2013 with the great American drummer, Butch Miles, in a worldwide all-star lineup.
-Unforgettable and Ian and Butch remain great friends to this day.
+Another great highlight was a tour of Europe in 2013 with the great American drummer, Butch Miles, in a worldwide all-star line-up.
+Unforgettable and Ian and Butch remained great friends for the rest of his life.

 Since Acker’s passing, Ian turned his sights on promoting his own shows and bands.
 The Bateman Brothers Jazz Band was created with his brother Alan on trumpet to relive the live sound of Louis Armstrong and his All-Stars.
 Ian’s goal was to reproduce the authenticity and excitement of the original band and it worked.
 The country went crazy for it and things took off once again for Ian.
 The band plays various Louis Armstrong themed shows, sometimes with Alan and other times with Enrico Tomasso on trumpet.